Mohammadi Group: History

 Students of Theatre Department of Jahangirnagar University performed at the factory of the group in May 2008.
-In 2009, workers of Mohammadi Fashion 2000 Limited burned down their factory due to not being paid.
-The workers had to be dispersed by Bangladesh Police and Rapid Action Battalion which left more than 500 workers injured.
-Mohammadi Fashion 2000 Limited was a sister concern of the Mohammadi Group.

-In 2013, one of the founders of Desh Energy, Nuher Latif Khan, sued Anisul Haq and his son alleging they took control over the company from him through threats and intimidation.

 Mohammadi Group established MG Niche Flair Limited in 2015.
-It's chairman, Anisul Haq, served as the president of Bangladesh Garment Manufacturers and Exporters Association and Federation of Bangladesh Chambers of Commerce & Industries.
-Rubana Haq received the Bangladesh Business Awards from DHL Express in 2015.
+Its chairman, Annisul Huq, served as the president of Bangladesh Garment Manufacturers and Exporters Association and Federation of Bangladesh Chambers of Commerce & Industries.
+Rubana Huq received the Bangladesh Business Awards from DHL Express in 2015.

 Mohammadi Group launched Jadoo Digital in April 2016 as a digital cable operator.
 MG Niche Flair Limited (Woven) was established in 2016.
 MG Niche Stitch Limited was established in 2016.
 The group signed an agreement with Asian University for Women to send employees, selected through tests, for higher education on scholarship.
-In December 2017, chairman, Anisul Haq died who was then Mayor of North Dhaka.
+In December 2017, chairman, Annisul Huq died who was then Mayor of North Dhaka.

 In 2018, it was exporting three million sweaters a year.

-Chairman Rubana Haq was a founding member of Bangladesh-Türkiye Business Forum.
+Chairperson Rubana Huq is a founding member of Bangladesh-Türkiye Business Forum.
 In 2019, its chairman Rubana Huq became the first female president of the Bangladesh Garment Manufacturers and Exporters Association.
-Navidul Hoque was the managing director of the group.
+Navidul Huq was the managing director of the group.
 In 2021, Faruque Hassan, replaced her as president of the Bangladesh Garment Manufacturers and Exporters Association; Hasan was the managing director of Giant Group.
 She asked garment workers to not complain to foreigners.
 The group received 20 to 25 billion taka in subsidies from the government for electricity generation.
 It signed an agreement with Bangladesh Power Development Board to build a powerplant in Hatiya for 13.96 billion taka to be paid to Desh Energy over a 15-year period.

 The group operates a subsidized store for its garment workers.